Randy Wagstaff: Season four

 Lex's murder continues to trouble Randy.
 He discusses Chris Partlow's activities with his friends who tell him an urban legend that Chris is a zombie master who has turned all the missing people like Lex into zombies to do his bidding.
 Randy believes his friends and begins to fear that Chris will come after him.
-When Chris visits Michael on another issue Randy assumes he has come to ask about him.
-His friends tease him about his fears.
-Randy talks to Dukie about his worries and Dukie tells him that Chris is just a murderer.
+When Chris visits Michael on another issue, Randy assumes he has come to ask about him.
+His friends tease him for thinking Chris turns people into zombies, so Randy talks to Dukie about his worries.

+Dukie tells him that Chris is just a murderer.
 He shows Randy a dead body Chris has hidden in a vacant building to convince him.
-Despite his promise to Dukie not to share the secret, Randy offers his knowledge of the murder to Mrs. Donnelly after she discovers his role in the bathroom incident and threatens him with expulsion and exposure of his misdeeds to his foster mother, which will lead to him being sent to a group home--Randy's greatest fear.
-The girl involved claims the boys raped her.
+Despite his promise to Dukie not to share the secret, Randy offers his knowledge of the murder to Mrs. Donnelly after she discovers his role in the bathroom incident.
+She threatens him with expulsion and exposure of his misdeeds to his foster mother, which will lead to him being sent to a group home—Randy's greatest fear.

-Randy is suspended from school for acting as a lookout in the bathroom incident.
-Donnelly also puts him in touch with the police because Randy confesses that he knows about Lex's murder.
+Randy is suspended from school for acting as a lookout in the bathroom incident when Tiffani claims she was raped.
+Donnelly gets the police involved because Randy also confesses that he knows about Lex's murder.
 Prez intervenes and approaches Cedric Daniels to protect Randy from the system.
 Daniels puts Randy in the care of Sergeant Ellis Carver.
 Carver interviews Randy to find out what he knows and then returns him to his foster mother, reassuring her that Randy is not a bad kid.

-Suspended Randy then accompanies Miss Anna to the polling station on election day.
-While he waits for her he picks up a day's work delivering campaign material.
-He recruits Dukie, Donut and Kenard to help him.
+Suspended, Randy then accompanies Miss Anna to the polling station on election day.
+While waiting for her, he picks up a day's work delivering campaign material.
+He recruits Dukie, Donut, and Kenard to help him.
 Donut steals a car so that they can travel around more easily despite Randy's hesitation.
-Randy loses his workers when they learn that he was paid up front; they decide to take their share of the money without completing the job.
-Randy carries on the work alone.
+Randy loses his workers when they learn that he was paid up front.
+They decide to take their share of the money without completing the job, forcing Randy to carry on alone.

-Carver turns Randy over to his old partner Thomas "Herc" Hauk because Herc is desperate for information about the Stanfield organization, and he tells Herc to take Randy to see Bunk afterwards.
+Carver turns Randy over to his old partner, Thomas "Herc" Hauk, because Herc is desperate for information about the Stanfield organization, and he tells Herc to take Randy to see Bunk afterwards.
 Herc misjudges Randy and believes he is lying about not actually seeing Lex's murder.
 He pressures Randy to admit that he was there, to no avail.
 Herc believes that Randy is useless and lets him go home, forgetting to take him to Bunk.
 Later, while interviewing Little Kevin, Herc mentions that he learned about Lex's murder from Randy, implying Randy provided details on the perpetrator.